casual-simulation/casual-apiary-aws/k6/README.md

 ## Running

-To run the load tests, simply `cd` into this directory and execute `k6 run name-of-test.js`.
+To run the load tests, simply `cd` into this directory and execute `k6 run -e URL="wss://url-to-connect.to" name-of-test.js`.

-For example to test connecting to the server run `k6 run connect-and-do-nothing.load-test.js`.
+For example to test connecting to the server run `k6 run -e URL="wss://url-to-connect.to" connect-and-do-nothing.load-test.js`.

+Additionally to avoid having to specify `-e URL="..."` all the time you can set the `URL` environment variable instead:

+-   `$ URL="wss://url-to-connect.to"`
+-   `$ export URL`